 Both dog breeds are prone to eye conditions and hip dysplasia.
 Both (potential) parents should therefore be tested before breeding.
 Good breeders will show you the certificates from these tests and answer your questions.

-Finally, it is estimated that a quarter of the golden retriever population carries the genetic mutation for progressive retinal atrophy (PRA).
+Finally, a quarter of the golden retriever population is estimated to carry the genetic mutation for progressive retinal atrophy (PRA).
 Fortunately, this mutation is very rare in Australian Shepherds.

 Does the Australian Shepherd Golden Retriever Mix make a good companion dog?

-Many people consider the Golden Retriever to be the ideal companion dog, mainly because of its excellent temperament.
-It's not surprising that Australian Shepherd Golden retriever mix is often used as a therapy dog.
+Many people consider the Golden Retriever the ideal companion dog, mainly because of its excellent temperament.
+So it's not surprising that the Australian Shepherd Golden retriever mix is often used as a therapy dog.

 However, a dog's suitability for family life depends on a variety of factors.
 These include your lifestyle, how much time you have to train and reinforce appropriate behavior, and whether your Australian Shepherd Golden Retriever mix is more of an Australian Shepherd or Golden Retriever.